warnov/AzureDBAutoFirewall/README.md

 By now, you know that all the magic is done by the Azure Function.
 As mentioned before, the operations are made using the [Azure Management Fluent API](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-concepts?view=azure-dotnet); so the function needs permissions to read and create resources in your Azure subscription in order to use the Azure Management Libraries for .NET.
 To this end, you need to [create a service principal](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-authenticate?view=azure-dotnet#mgmt-file) and configure your app to run with its credentials to grant this access.
 Service principals provide a way to create a non-interactive account associated with your identity to which you grant only the privileges your app needs to run.
 You can create one using the Azure CLI:

     az ad sp create-for-rbac --sdk-auth > my.auth
 In this example, the service principal will have access to the [Azure Management Fluent API](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-concepts?view=azure-dotnet) and is stored in a file named `my.auth`.
 This file should be securely accessible by the function, so you could put it in the file system of the function.
-For this implementation, we have created a folder called Files under wwwroot in the functions file system and uploaded the file there.
+For this implementation, we have created a folder called Files under wwwroot in the functions file system and uploaded the file there (you could also store the json content in Azure Vault and then securely read it from .
 The name of the file then will be the value for the parameter `AzureAuthLocation` referenced before.
 ## Execution
 Once you have all the pieces deployed:
 1. The table with authorized users
-2. The function wi
+2. The Azure Function
+	2.1.
+App Settings adjusted
+	2.2.
+Authorization file uploaded
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjYzODYxMzYsMTc2ODc4MDI2MywtMj
+eyJoaXN0b3J5IjpbLTE3MzYwNzgzNTQsMTc2ODc4MDI2MywtMj
 M4OTc0MDQ1LC0xOTQ2MTA1NjIyLDEyMTQ4ODk2MjAsLTk5OTU4
 MzAwMSwxMDA2MjI0MjUwLC03NTI1NTQ1NDVdfQ==
 -->